 I ate at the Kiela Restaurant in Sallatunturin Tuvat which specializes in local food and the real taste of Lapland!
 Naturally, I had reindeer and enjoyed every single tender morsel!

 There are also several options in Salla itself.
 But it’s worth noting that this is 10 km away from Sallatunturin, where I stayed.
 It’s not a big deal by car.
-But it’s a different story when you’re travelling by bike and already spending several hours a day in the saddle.
+But it’s a different story when you’re traveling by bike and already spending several hours a day in the saddle.